 Who doesn’t look forward to field day at the end of the year?
 Field day means time to unwind and have fun as a class, and it can be a defining memory for many children long after they move on from your classroom.

-We’ve split this list of 50 fun field day games and activities in two.
+We’ve split this list of 50 fun field day activities and games in two.
 Half are appropriate for in-person and hybrid classrooms depending on local guidelines, and half are great for distance learning classrooms.

 25 Field Day Games for Elementary School Students

 Having a field day soon?
-Depending on your local guidelines, these 25 field day events can work well for in-person or hybrid classrooms.
+Depending on your local guidelines, these 25 field day activities can work well for in-person or hybrid classrooms.

 1. For an activity where you can upcycle tin cans, try this outdoor twist on bowling.